g0t4/usaspending/README.md

 ```

 ## Misc Notes

-- verify backup:
+- `pg_restore` args:
+    - `--no-owner` b/c everything was marked owned by etl_user, else get errors:
+        - pg_restore: error: could not execute query: ERROR:  role "etl_user" does not exist
+    - `--verbose` for progress updates
+        - compare to `pg_restore --list` (below) to see overall position in restore
+        - `SELECT * FROM pg_stat_progress_copy;`
     - `pg_restore --list /downloads/subset`
+        - to verify the backup files
-- pg_restore's `--clean` throws errors if objects don't exist
+    - `--clean` throws errors if objects don't exist
-    - Can use it with `--clean --if-exists`
+        - Can use `--clean --if-exists`
-    - But, I ran into issues with order of removing dependent objects
+        - But, I still ran into issues with order of removing dependent objects
         - Just use drop/createdb
 - put initialization scripts in ./initdb/
     - runs executable *.sh
     - runs *.sql
     - sources non-exeuctable *.sh
+    - these are run during container creation (first time only)
 - PRN review database config example:
     - /usr/share/postgresql/postgresql.conf.sample
 - nvim found the database dump files and is suggesting completions for tables !!!